d1koder/T1A2---Cafe_terminal_app/readme.md

-# DK's Coffee Ordering App! ☕️
+# **DK's Coffee Ordering App!** ☕️

-# Software Development Plan
+# **Software Development Plan**

-## 1.0	Statement of Purpose and Scope
+## **1.0	Statement of Purpose and Scope**

-This app will be intended to be used as a way to order take-away coffee in advanced, providing a level of convenience thatll benefit both all shareholders (Cafe owner, and customers).
+This app will be intended to be used as a way to order take-away coffee in advanced, providing a level of convenience that'll benefit all shareholders (Cafe owner, and customers).
 Users will be able to select from a range of coffee's and sizes, with the options to add on extras.

-### 1.1	Description of App
+### **1.1	Description of App**

-The app will open up to a welcome page and display DK COFFEE to the user (Displaying name will be for marketing purposes).
+The app will open up to a welcome page and display "DK COFFEE" to the user (Displaying name will be for marketing purposes).
 It will then open up to the selection menu.
 From the choices availble, the user will then proceed to select the type of coffee and all of its options, such as, sugar, soy or almond milk, milk temperature, etc at the users discretion.

 An error message will be displayed throughout the whole app if or when the user inputs a random entry, and the user will then be kindly prompted to try again.
 ASCII images will be used to display the different coffee sizes available, to help with the UX side of things.

 The app will have a simple "true/false" approach for the user to make its selectionfor the purpose of an easier UI.
 Pricing will be factored into each ordering phase and the total displayed at the end.
 If the user is happy with its final order, the app will display an order summary (pricing, coffee type, etc), and then display a "thankyou"message before exiting the program.

-### 1.2	What Problem it will Solve and Why
+### **1.2	What Problem it will Solve and Why**

-Many people, especially coffee lovers, are busy proffesionals with tight schedules.
-This app will hopefully bridge that gap of having to wait in line for their coffee fix, instead, providing them with the luxury of a "coffee-on-the-go" service, so they may go about their day without being inconvenienced.
-The client, DK's Café, will benfefit from reduced staffing costs and an increase in coffee sales due to the convenience itll provide its existing and potential customers.
-A win-win for everyone, so why not?
+Many people, especially coffee lovers, are busy proffesionals running on tight schedules.
+This app will hopefully bridge that gap of having to wait in line for coffee, instead, providing them with the luxury of a "coffee-on-the-go" service, so they may go about their day without being inconvenienced.

+The client, DK's Café, will benfefit from reduced staffing costs and an increase in coffee sales due to the convenience it'll provide its existing and potential customers.
+A win-win for everyone.

 ### 1.3	Who are the Target Audience

-The target audience for this app will first and foremost be the "regulars" that come into the clients - DK's Café - shop.
-We will then use the app to reach out to  the untapped foot traffic of new customers, such as people from surrounding office builidings and general populous.
+The target audience for this app will, first and foremost be the "regulars" that come into the clients - DK's Café - shop.
+We will then use the app to reach out to any untapped foot traffic of new customers, such as people from surrounding office builidings and general populous.
 Basically we want all the busy proffesionals in the surrounding area to use our app, in order to boost sales for our client.

 ### 1.4	How will Target Audience use App

-People can use this app by downloading it their mobile device, from either the App Store or Google Play, or by scanning the QR code, which will be promoted all theroughout the café.
-From there, actual use of the app will be very straightforward, with the aim being, no instructions will be requried to use the app. the ordering experience will follow the same logical process as if in person.
-This will be where the UX/UI of the app will shine!
+People can use this app by downloading it on to their mobile device, from either the App Store or Google Play, or by scanning the QR code, which will be promoted all throughout the café.

+From there, actual use of the app will be very straightforward, with the aim being, no instructions necessary to use the app.
+The ordering experience will follow the same logical process as if the user were to order in person.
+This is where the UX/UI of the app will shine!

 ## 2.0	App Features
 <img src="docs/ascii.png" style="zoom:100%;" />
 ### 2.1	Feature 1 - Menu's for Coffee Selection

-Promptz asking user to input theire selections

-This is a feature thatll let users choose what coffee, any sugar, type of milk, how they want their milk temp at etc, error handling so that user inputs only acceptable symbols, display priciing next to each option etc.
+This is a feature that'll let users define what coffee, amount of sugar, type of milk and at what temperature they would like their coffee to be.
+There will be error handling so that user inputs only acceptable inputs.
+It will also display pricing next to each option so that the order summary will include every option.

-welcome messages and thankyou messages

 ### 2.2	Feature 2 - Graphical Display of Coffee Size's